ryukinix/mal/README.md

 ```

-Why save in plain text?
+Why is it saved in plain text?
 Because of the bad design of MAL API.

 Maybe we will change this in future but for now it stays the same.